caralinebruz/knn_document_classification/README.md

 2022-08-03 14:52:56 INFO     Final Model Evaluation:
 2022-08-03 14:52:56 INFO     your model rocks! all values of K agree on the winning category: Mortgage Rates
 ```

+In all test cases my model has agreed 100% of the time for values of k=3, k=6, and k=9

+Thanks!